Green Inventory Management for Fashion Retail - Case Study

 Scenarios

-We will simulate the overall emissions and carton material usage considering a review period going from 2 to 10 days.
+We will simulate overall emissions and carton material usage over a review period of 2 to 10 days.

 For each scenario, we will look at